Bertolt Brecht: Legacy

 Brecht's widow, the actress Helene Weigel, continued to manage the Berliner Ensemble until her death in 1971.
 The theatre company was primarily devoted to performing Brecht's plays.
 His plays were a focus of the Schauspiel Frankfurt when Harry Buckwitz was general manager, including the world premiere of Die Gesichte der Simone Machard in 1957.

-Brecht's son, Stefan Brecht, became a poet and theatre critic interested in New York's avant-garde theatre.
+Brecht's son, Stefan Brecht, became a poet and theatre critic interested in New York's avant-garde theatre, and was pivotal in the development of "queer theatre", on which he wrote a book in 1978.

 Besides being a prominent dramatist and poet, Bertolt Brecht has also been cited by scholars for making significant original contributions to social and political philosophy.

 The aesthetic theories of Brecht had a major influence on radical cinema in the 1960s and 1970s.
 Jean-Luc Godard, Alexandre Kluge, Rainer Werner Fassbinder, Nagisa Ōshima and Jean-Marie Straub and Danielle Huillet are often cited as the principal exponents of "Brechtian cinema".

 Brecht's collaborations with Kurt Weill influenced the evolution of rock.
 The "Alabama Song" for example, originally published as a poem in Brecht's Hauspostille (1927) and set to music by Weill in Mahagonny, was recorded by The Doors on their self-titled debut album, as well as by David Bowie and various other bands and soloists since the 1960s.
 In his memoir, Bob Dylan wrote about the huge impact that "Pirate Jenny" from The Threepenny Opera had on him.
 He first heard the song in a New York theatrical show that featured compositions by Brecht and Weill.
 At the time, Dylan was performing traditional folk music and had barely ventured into his own songwriting.
 But the "outrageous power" of "Pirate Jenny" was an epiphany which prompted him to start experimenting with the storytelling possibilities of song.